We have information you must know before you buy the 750.

 BMW's Advanced Safety System comes on all 7 Series models, including multi-stage front airbags with occupant sensors, front knee airbags, front passenger side-impact airbags and front and rear side curtain head-protection airbags.
 Active safety features include Dynamic Stability Control and Dynamic Brake Control, featuring Brake Fade Compensation, Start-off Assistant, Brake Drying, Brake Stand-by, Brake Assist, and Active Brake Lights.
 Also standard are front and rear park assist, a tire-pressure monitor, and active front head restraints.
 All-wheel drive is optional.

-The BMW 7 Series sedans look sleek and expensive, and for the price they should.
-What's better, virtually all of the odd, sometimes awkward design cues from the previous-generation 7 are gone.
-The 7 Series was redesigned for 2009.
+The 2012 BMW 7 Series sedans look sleek and expensive, and for the price they should.
+What's better, virtually all of the odd, sometimes awkward design cues from the 2002-2009 models are now just fading memories.

-In front, the vertical bars in all 7 Series grilles are spaced wider than those on other BMWs, for distinction, though we're not sure it's very distinguishing.
+In front, the vertical bars in all 7 Series grilles are spaced wider than those on other BMWs, for distinction, though we're not sure it improves its appearance.
 It doesn't make a car look more stylish by increasing the gap between its teeth.
 From the driver's seat you don't see that, anyway.
 What you see is a really nice power bulge on the hood, subtle and sweet.

 The 760Li has several discrete styling appointments to distinguish it from the 750Li and 750i.
 Its kidney shaped grille is trimmed with a wider chrome surround that is slightly concave.
 The 760Li's side gills, located where the doors meet the front fenders, have a chrome finish and V12 badges.